-• Limiting portability in high cost areas: Seattle Housing Authority may deny requests for portability moves to another jurisdiction when the receiving housing authority intends to administer rather than absorb the voucher and the resulting payment standard would be higher than SHA's payment standard.
+- Limiting portability in high cost areas: Seattle Housing Authority may deny requests for portability moves to another jurisdiction when the receiving housing authority intends to administer rather than absorb the voucher and the resulting payment standard would be higher than SHA's payment standard.
 (MTW Strategy #19.H.01.
-Not yet implemented.)

-Housing Choice Moving Cost Assistance and Support: Seattle Housing Authority will develop an assistance fund for security deposits and similar costs for voucher participants.
+Not yet implemented.) - Housing Choice Moving Cost Assistance and Support: Seattle Housing Authority may develop a program for voucher households to provide assistance with housing search, deposits and similar costs, outreach and incentives for landlord participation such as risk reduction funds, and access supplements.
 (MTW Strategy #19.H.02.
-Not needed in 2015.)
+MTW authority was not needed in 2016.)